 Risk.
-An Account that employs an environmental, social, and governance ("ESG") investment objectives, guidelines and/or restrictions ("ESG Investment Strategy" or "ESG Account"), carries the risk that the Account's performance may differ from Accounts that do not utilize an ESG Investment Strategy.
-For example, the application of an ESG Investment Strategy could affect the Account's exposure to certain sectors or types of investments, which could negatively impact the Account's performance.
-In determining the efficacy of an issuer's ESG practices, PIMCO will use its own proprietary assessments of ESG factors and, when appropriate, references standards as set forth by recognized global organizations such as the United Nations.
+An Account that employs an environmental, social, and governance ("ESG") investing strategy, carries the risk that the Account's performance will differ from Accounts that do not utilize an ESG investing strategy.
+For example, the application of an ESG investing strategy could affect the Account's exposure to certain sectors or types of investments, which could negatively impact the Account's performance.
+In determining the efficacy of an issuer's ESG practices, PIMCO will use its own proprietary assessments of ESG factors and will, when appropriate, reference standards as set forth by recognized global organizations such as the United Nations.
 ESG factors may include, but are not limited to, climate change risks, social inequality, shifting consumer preferences, regulatory risks, talent management or misconduct at an issuer.
 ESG investing is qualitative and subjective by nature, and there is no guarantee that the factors utilized by PIMCO or any judgment exercised by PIMCO will reflect the opinions of any particular Client, and the factors utilized by PIMCO may differ from the factors that any particular Client considers relevant in evaluating an issuer's ESG practices.
 In evaluating an issuer, PIMCO is dependent upon information and data from the issuer or third-party reporting that may be incomplete, inaccurate or unavailable, which could cause PIMCO to incorrectly assess an issuer's business practices with respect to ESG practices.
 Socially responsible norms differ by region, and an issuer's ESG practices or PIMCO's assessment of an issuer's ESG practices may change over time, including in response to relevant legal and regulatory developments.

-Accounts utilizing ESG Investment Strategies may seek to exclude issuers determined by PIMCO to be fundamentally misaligned with sustainability principles.
-In addition, PIMCO will endeavor, where appropriate, to work collaboratively with management towards these sustainability objectives where PIMCO believes doing so may materially improve the risk or return profile of the investment.
+ESG Accounts may seek to exclude issuers determined by PIMCO to be fundamentally misaligned with sustainability principles.
+In addition, PIMCO seeks to identify opportunities for issuers to improve ESG practices, and will endeavor to work collaboratively with management towards these objectives.
 As a result of these engagement activities, an ESG Account may purchase securities that do not currently engage in ESG practices to PIMCO's satisfaction, in an effort to improve an issuer's ESG practices.
 Successful application of an ESG Account's investing strategy and PIMCO's engagement efforts will depend on PIMCO's skill in properly identifying and analyzing ESG factors, and there can be no assurance that the strategy or techniques employed will be successful.
-Changes in political, regulatory, tax, and/or other conditions in the U.S. and abroad with respect to ESG factors, including climate-related activities, may cause fluctuations in markets and securities prices around the world, which could negatively impact the value of an Account's investments.
+Changes in political, regulatory, tax, and/or other conditions in the U.S. and abroad with respect to ESG factors, including climaterelated activities, may cause fluctuations in markets and securities prices around the world, which could negatively impact the value of an Account's investments.
+Past performance is not a guarantee or reliable indicator of future results.